 If English is not your first language you will need an IELTS score of 6.0, with a minimum score of 5.5 in each component (Reading, Writing, Listening and Speaking), or an equivalent English Language qualification.

-UCC University Centre Colchester School of Business and Management graduates are equipped to start management careers in a wide variety of industry and public sector settings.
-The combination of a University of Essex validated degree and a professional qualification from the Chartered Management Institute that you will receive on graduation will help you stand out from other graduates.
+BA (Hons) Business and Management graduates are equipped to start management careers in a wide variety of industry and public sector settings.
+The combination of a University of East Anglia validated degree and a professional qualification from the Chartered Management Institute that you will receive on graduation will help you stand out from other graduates.

 You will also be equipped to start a new business venture and, thanks to our close links with industry, will have started to build the ‘social capital’ of a network of business contacts.
 Other graduates move into specialist fields such as personnel, marketing or events management and career pathways in the banking and financial industry and global business management.